GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 PageSpeed Insights displays the CrUX data covering the last 28 days of user experience data at the 75th percentile.
 This means that if 75% of user experiences meet the [threshold set for a given metric](/defining-core-web-vitals-thresholds/), then the experience is considered "good".

 If you have a specific page in mind to look at the performance of, then use that.
-For an overall view of a site when you first start optimizing, you may wish to start with the home page as it is typically one of the most popular pages on most sites.
+For an overall view of a site when you first start optimizing, you may wish to start with the home page, as it is typically one of the most popular pages on many sites.

 Concentrate on the **what your real users are experiencing** section of PSI initially.
 You will see up to four views of the data: mobile and desktop for the URL entered and the whole origin.
 Compare these and see how they differ.
-Mobile is typically less performant than desktop since it is a more constrained device with a less stable network condition.
-If the URL and origin data are significantly different then try to understand why: home pages are often the first pages visited (so called landing page) so can be slower than the origin users take the full brunt of an uncached page.
-Subsequent pages will likely load faster as any shared assets will be cached, bringing down the aggregate origin-level data.
+Mobile is typically less performant than desktop since it is a more resource-constrained device operating under potentially less stable network conditions.
+If the URL and origin data are significantly different, then try to understand why: home pages are often the first pages visited (that is, a landing page) so can be slower than the origin users take the full brunt of an unprimed browser cache.
+Subsequent pages will likely load faster, as any shared assets will be cached, bringing down the aggregate origin-level data.

 PSI also shows all three Core Web Vitals (LCP, CLS, and FID) and the pending INP metric, plus the diagnostic TTFB and FCP metrics.
 Are any of the Core Web Vitals failing, and by how much?
 This will indicate where to concentrate your efforts.

 Understand the relationships between these numbers—particularly for LCP.
 If LCP is slow, as it is in this example, then look at TTFB and FCP which are both milestones to that metric.
 In this example we have a 1.8 second TTFB, which is going to make it very tough to meet the 2.5 second recommended threshold for good LCP.
 This suggests either a slow backend (server issues or a lack of CDN), slower networks, or redirects delaying the first HTML bytes.
 Look at the [Optimize TTFB guide](/optimize-ttfb/) for more information.
 FCP takes another second on top of that, which again may be indicative of slower networks.
 LCP is not long after FCP in this example suggesting the LCP resource is well optimized once the page itself loads.

-For CLS look at the CrUX CLS and the Lighthouse CLS scores to see if this is a load CLS issue (which Lighthouse will catch and advise on), or a post-load CLS issue that Lighthouse has not caught.
+For CLS, look at the CrUX CLS and the Lighthouse CLS scores to see if this is a load CLS issue (which Lighthouse will catch and advise on), or a post-load CLS issue that Lighthouse won't catch.
 More for information [see the Optimize CLS guide](/optimize-cls/#understanding-where-your-shifts-are-coming-from).

-For responsiveness look at the FID and INP scores.
-Look at the TBT audits in Lighthouse to see if a lot of JavaScript processing is happening, which is likely to impact INP.
-INP can be a tricky metric to improve but see the [Optimize INP guide](/optimize-inp/) for more information.
+For responsiveness, look at the FID and INP scores.
+Look at the TBT audits in Lighthouse to see if a lot of JavaScript processing is happening during the initial page load, which is likely to impact INP.
+INP can be a tricky metric to improve, so consult the [Optimize INP guide](/optimize-inp/) for more information.

 #### Identify poorly performing pages in Search Console